 Depression in schoolchildren rarely occurs suddenly.
 The course is usually insidious.
 The child has inferior academic performance, as evidenced by the decline in grades.
 It withdraws more and more and is impassive.
 These are indications of depressive development.
 The appearance of the children also changes.
 Change of appearance:

-- The gesture is less expressive; the facial expression is sometimes as rigid, and the posture (e.g., hanging shoulders) express the depressed mood in this way.
+- The gesture is less expressive; the facial expression is sometimes as rigid, and the posture (e.g., hanging shoulders) expresses the depressed mood in this way.

 - In contrast to the 3-5-year-old preschoolers, parents can ask the child how it feels.
 But that does not mean that these questions always give you certainty about the presence of depression.